 Some random guy came up to us, looking for four people to switch seats.
 Since there was five of us, we declined.
 I saw him walking around for a bit, but then he came back over.
 Turns out, he was the promoter.
 No lie, he said that we could have his dead-centre box seats, no strings attached! #upgraded

-We quickly relocated to his seats (which even had a velvet rope entrance to it) just as Pentatonix hit the stage.
+We quickly relocated to his seats (which even had a velvet rope entrance to it).
+Just in time, too, as Pentatonix hit the stage.
 They put on a really good show, I can’t hate.
 They had the whole crowd (mainly tweens with their parents, and people in their early to mid twenties) eating out of the palms of their hands.
 Err, almost the whole crowd.
 At one point, Kevin in the group did an amazing beatboxing solo while playing the cello.
 B was confused, though, as to why he was being such a buzz kill.
-In his words, it reminded him of the feeling when you lose your dog, so you walk around sad with your head down (note: we’ve never had a dog).
+In his words, it reminded him of the feeling when you lose your dog, so you walk around sad with your head down.
+Note: we’ve never had a dog.

-Alas, time flew, and I had to bizounce before the show ended, to get a ride to our car (facepalm), so we could get home in decent time.
+Alas, time flew.
+I had to bizounce before the show ended, to get a ride to our car (facepalm), so we could get home in decent time.
 Don’t fret, though, my pets.
-Afterwards, K made sure to tell me that I only missed out on the best parts – some hip-hop themed beatboxing medleys which apparently were amazing (double facepalm).
+Afterwards, K made sure to tell me that I only missed out on the best parts.
+You know, some hip-hop themed beatboxing medleys which apparently were amazing (double facepalm).

 And there you have it.
 Our first family concert.
 In theory, it was a good idea, but, man, Budweiser Stage was not the right venue at all for us.
 Like, I doubt I’ll ever take my kids to a concert there again, unless they are much older.
-Despite that, Pentatonix were great, we lucked out on the box seats, and the kids had a good time, so it wasn’t a bad night overall.
+Despite that, Pentatonix were great, we lucked out on the box seats, and the kids had a good time.
+It wasn’t a bad night overall.

 Now, if you’ll excuse me, I gotta go to Toronto now, and find somewhere to burn up the $18 on my parking app.

-It’s 11:30AM on a picturesque morning in July, and I find myself staring at Drake.
+It’s 11:30AM on a picturesque morning in July, on the set of Bajillionaires, and I find myself staring at Drake.